-When my father died of a massive heart attack in 1995, I began to travel on a regular basis with my mother.
-Being her only unmarried child (I have three brothers and a sister), it was and is easiest for me to accompany her to different vacation destinations over the last fifteen years.
+My father died suddenly of a massive heart attack in 1995.
+Subsequently, I began to travel on a regular basis with my mother.
+Being her only unmarried child (I have three brothers and a sister), it was easiest for me to accompany her to different vacation destinations over the last quarter of a century.
 At times to her friends she has affectionately referred to me as her “social director.”

 My mother is a rather private person.
 She would never want me to say anything about her let alone write something about her.
 I guess that I truly admire her interior strength and fortitude over the years.
-Not only did she give birth to and raise five children, but she helped my father run their own businesses (grocery store and butcher shop, hotel and restaurant, motel) while battling some major health issues over the years (thyroid surgery, gall bladder surgery, back surgery and breast cancer, to name a few).
-And she has lived as a widow now for fifteen years.
+Not only did she give birth to and raise five children, but she helped my father run their own businesses (grocery store and butcher shop, hotel and restaurant, motel) while battling some major health issues over the years (thyroid surgery, gall bladder surgery, back surgery, breast cancer, atrial fibrillation, to name a few).
+And she has lived as a widow now for almost 28 years.

 Fr.
 Ed Namiotka